-In 1912, the renowned Babelsberg Studio in Potsdam was established, being the first large-scale film studio in the world.
+In 1912, the renowned Babelsberg Studio in Potsdam was established, thus being the first large-scale film studio in the world.

 In November 1918, during the German Revolution, Wilhelm II and the ruling princes abdicated their positions, and Germany was declared a federal republic.